Cantersoft/YTPMVE/README.md

 The events will be duplicated along the timeline so that they are synchronized with the song.
 If, for example, you place a video clip on video track 1, it will be copied along to the contents of channel 0 in the MIDI file.
 If you place a clip on video track 2, it will be copied to the contents of channel 1.

-Click Tools > Scripting > `YTPMVE`, and then select the MIDI file from earlier steps.
-YTPMVE will then automatically synchronize your video clip to the song.
+Click Tools > Scripting > `YTPMVE`, and then select a MIDI file.
+YTPMVE will then automatically synchronize your video clips to the song.

 In special situations, some notes may result in indeterminate clip durations.
 When this happens, you'll get a warning and markers will be added at such points in the timeline.